-Please respond, in detail, to the directive below:
+Please respond in detail to the directive below:

-Explain how each listed knowledge or skill is supports the terminal objective.
+Explain how each listed knowledge item or skill supports the terminal learning objective.

-Task # 2.
-The purpose of this task is to create and confirm the enabling objectives (ELOs) that support the TLO.
-Once you have confirmed that each knowledge/skill set is needed to meet the TO, create an observable and measurable objective for each.
+Task # 2: The purpose of this task is to create and confirm the enabling learning objectives (ELOs) that support the TLO.
+Once you have confirmed that each knowledge/skill set is needed to meet the TLO, create an observable and measurable objective for each.
 Complete the chart below: